Things that don’t work in Vista 64bit edition

 Which is all so understandable from a software or device provider’s perspective considering how Vista came along so quickly, so far ahead of schedule, without advance warning, or notable publicity for that matter.
 On top of which 64bit x86 processors were just sprung upon the unsuspecting market only 4 years ago etc. etc….

-• Jeff Richman
+1. Jeff Richman says:

 Just lovely, isn’t it.
 I’d like to toss in the fact that half of my existing XP software doesn’t even run on the 32bit version of Vista, never mind the 64bit.
 Hell, even the pre-packed software that came along with my new Dell results in driver issues every time I start the computer.
 Meanwhile, Adobe CS2 isn’t officially supporting Vista, and I had to rebuild my Vista machine multiple times while discovering by trial-and-error what does and doesn’t work for everything else.
 Thankfully, Winamp does work on the 32bit edition – but no hotkeys.